Mwarssame/Mohamed-Warssame/README.md

 Routing & Switching, including OSPF, BGP and MPLS.**- Knowing the Network is Knowing What We Need to Secure -wecan’t protect what we don’t understand.**
 **"Don’t ask what an asset is — ask how to protect it.**
 **Don’t ask what a risk is — ask how to prevent it.**
-**Don’t ask what a threat is — ask how to stop it.** "Memorising the names doesn’t protect infrastructures — taking action does.
+**Don’t ask what a threat is — ask how to stop it.** "Memorising the names doesn’t protect infrastructures — taking action does".

 Infrastructure as Code (IaC) with Terraform, and CI/CD pipelines automation.
 Automate Configuration Deployment with Ansible.